5 clues that will help you introduce your parents to the idea of living in a seniors' residence

 When you visit your parents, there are several clues that will tell you that your parents do need help.

-Are your parents old?
+Are your parents aging?
 Is their house in order and well maintained?

 Obviously, your parents' house does not have to be flawless.
 Nevertheless, it is good to check if maintenance has decreased since your last visit.
 For example, does the pantry or refrigerator contain several stale foods?
 Is there an accumulation of garbage in the garage?
 These are signs that your parents may need help.